Legal document

 Examples may include Vercel, Supabase or Neon, Upstash, Stripe, Google Cloud, GitHub, and similar infrastructure or SaaS providers, depending on the final production setup.

-Pipefork maintains a subprocessor registry that identifies production providers, purposes, data categories, and transfer basis to confirm before launch.
+Pipefork maintains a subprocessor registry that identifies production providers, purposes, data categories, and transfer basis.
+The published subprocessor registry controls over the example provider list in this Privacy Policy if there is a difference.

-Workspace-configured BYOK LLM providers are treated as customer-selected processors or subprocessors.
+Workspace-configured BYOK LLM providers, external secret providers, upstream APIs, and private-runner environments are customer-selected providers.
 Runtime LLM processing is disabled by default.
 If a workspace admin enables Runtime LLM processing and configures an LLM provider, LLM steps may send prompts, request-derived data, upstream response data, and generated outputs to that provider according to the customer configuration.
 Customers are responsible for their lawful basis, user notices, provider terms, and any transfer safeguards for those customer-selected providers.

 Pipefork does not sell personal data.